astronomer/docs/astro/data-lineage.md

 From the **Lineage** tab on Astro, you can access the following four pages:

 - **Runs**: A real-time overview of all runs that emit data lineage across your Organization.
-A run can be an Airflow task run or any other process configured to emit lineage data to Astronomer, such as a Spark job.
+A run can be an Airflow task run or any other process configured to emit lineage metadata to Astronomer, such as a Spark job.
 - **Datasets**: A real-time overview of all recent **datasets** that your DAGs have read or written to.
 - **Issues**: A view of potential issues or statistical inconsistencies related to your runs or datasets.
 - **Lineage**: A graph view that visualizes data lineage.